adriangalilea/LambdaTunnel/README.md

 # Disclaimer
 ## Lamdalabs
 I'm not affiliated in any way shape or form to Lambdalabs... yet 😜

+## WARNING
+BE SURE TO CLOSE THE INSTANCE WHEN YOU ARE DONE I WOULD LIKE TO BE ABLE TO CLOSE THE SESSION BY SHUTTING DOWN THE SERVER BUT LAMBDALABS DON'T ALLOW THIS, I'M SHOUTING IN HOPES YOU SAVE SOME HARD EARNED CASH, IF YOU ARE READING THIS AFTER HAVING SPENT A BUNCH OF MONEY BECAUSE YOU WENT TO SLEEP AND FORGOT, I'M SORRY BUT THAT'S YOUR FAULT <3, THANKS FOR LISTENING TO MY TED-TALK.

 ## Security
 Running scripts directly from the web is a potential security risk.
 Before running the command, you should inspect the script from this repository.
 By running the command, you are acknowledging that you trust the source and the contents of the script.